-John Grim, a Senior Lecturer and Scholar, comes from the Missouri drift plains of North Dakota and came east to study for a Ph.D. with Thomas Berry in the History of Religions at Fordham University.
-His area of scholarly exploration is indigenous traditions, and toward that understanding he undertakes field studies in the summer with Crow people in Montana, and in the winter with Salish peoples in Washington state.
+John Grim Senior Lecturer and Research Scholar.
+Mr. Grim, from the Missouri drift plains of North Dakota, came east to study for a Ph.D. with Thomas Berry in the History of Religions at Fordham University.
+His area of scholarly exploration is indigenous traditions.
+He undertakes field studies in the summer with Crow people in Montana and, for over a decade, in the winter with Okonogan-Lakes peoples in eastern Washington state.
 With Mary Evelyn Tucker, he is the co-founder of the Forum on Religion and Ecology and series editor of World Religions and Ecology, a ten-volume publication from Harvard University Press and Harvard's Center for the Study of World Religions.
 In that series he edited Indigenous Traditions and Ecology: The Interbeing of Cosmology and Community (Harvard, 2001).
 He has been a professor of religion at Bucknell University and Sarah Lawrence College, where he taught courses in Native American and indigenous religions, world religions, and religion and ecology.
 His published works include The Shaman: Patterns of Religious Healing Among the Ojibway Indians (University of Oklahoma Press, 1983) and edited volumes with Mary Evelyn Tucker titled Worldviews and Ecology (Orbis, 1994), and a Daedalus volume (2001) titled Religion and Ecology: Can the Climate Change?
-Professor Grim is president of the American Teilhard Association.
+John Grim is president of the American Teilhard Association.
+He is preparing a book with Ms. Tucker, The Emerging Alliance of Religion and Ecology, for Island Press.
 He is also a member of Yale's Center for Bioethics.
 B.A.
-St. John's University (Minnesota), M.A.
-Fordham University, Ph.D.
+St. John's University (Minnesota); M.A.
+Fordham University; Ph.D.
 Fordham University.